Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 ## Complete form example

-Here is a simplified example of a form using the `autocomplete` attribute correctly:
+Here is a simplified example of a form using the `autocomplete` attribute properly:

 ```html
 <form>